Campaign Proposal — March 2026

 Studio shoot (Ep 1 & 2)

-Gujarat travel & filming (Ep 3)
+Gujarat travel & on-ground filming (Ep 3)

 Specialist conversation (Ep 4)